MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ## Testing

-Once the CloudScript from the previous section is uploaded, the following code snippet can be used to test the described technique:
+Once the **CloudScript** from the previous section is uploaded, the code snippet shown below can be used to test the described technique.

 ```csharp
 public void GetContent() {